-The following will result in an automatic disqualification:
+The following will result in a disqualification:

-The original hard copy or electronic version of the Proposal are not received by 5:00 p.m. on August 9, 2019.
-The applicant is not one of the following: (1) a government agency, which includes individual agencies or departments within a County, City, School District, (2) a Nonprofit Nongovernmental Organization, or (3) a Federally recognized Indian Tribe (See Appendix B for list of eligible Indian Tribes).
+- An electronic version of the complete proposal package is not received by 5:00 p.m.
+PST on Friday, August 12, 2022. - The applicant does not meet the following criteria: (1) a government agency, which includes individual agencies or departments within a County, City, School District, (2) a Nonprofit Nongovernmental Organization, or (3) a Federally recognized Indian Tribe (See Appendix B for list of eligible Indian Tribes). - The Proposal does not address one of the required Program Purpose Areas - Applicant's funding request exceeds allowable amounts - Budget Attachment (Excel document) is incomplete, or the total amount included in the budget table does not match the requested amount included elsewhere in the application. - Proposal Package does not contain items #1-10 listed in the Proposal Checklist.
+(Note: all of the items on the Proposal Checklist should be submitted and are required prior to grant agreement executed.)